ARMmbed/mbed-os-5-docs/docs/tools/mbed_targets.md

 }
 ```

-This section, in an `mbed_app.json` file, will set the clock source to `RC` on all targets, as well as the clock frequency to 16Mhz on just the `NRF51_DK` target.
+This section, in an `mbed_app.json` file, sets the clock source to `RC` on all targets and the clock frequency to 16Mhz on just the `NRF51_DK` target.

 #### `device_has`